allfed/nw-crop-yield-change/README.md

 The code can be run locally using Python.
 Setup instructions are below.

 **Note**: The code does not have to be run to view the results.
-All outputs of the code can be found in the reports and data/processed folders.
-The reports folder also contains detailed documentation on the results.
+All outputs of the code can be found in the `data/processed` directory.
+The `reports` folder contains detailed documentation on the results.

 ## Setup